 J.D., New York University School of Law, 1990

 Bachelor in Religious Studies, Rabbinical College of America, 1986

 National Employment Law Project

 National Employment Lawyers Association

 Workers who suffered wage theft, discrimination or other on-the-job injustices need an advocate who knows the law and has their best interests in mind.
 Attorney Charles Joseph has dedicated more than 21 years of his career to fighting for workers in New York and throughout the United States who have been abused or taken advantage of by their employers.
 If you believe you have been denied wages or subjected to discrimination or harassment, contact our firm today to arrange a consultation.
-We are available by phone toll free at 1.866.348.7394.
+We are available by phone at (212) 688-5640.
 We can also be reached online.
 Se habla español.